 Thyme plants thrive in hot, sunny areas of well-drained soil (pH of 6.3) and should be sown by seed in the spring in a seed tray or directly into the garden.
 Keep young plants moist and thin to 6 inches (15 cm.) apart.
 Hardy in USDA zones 5 through 9, thyme will grow to around 12 inches (31 cm.) tall for upright cultivars and 10 to 12 inches (25-31 cm.) across.

 Thereafter, in most climates, the plant will grow as a perennial and, once established, requires very little watering and no fertilization.

 This little shrub-like herb may easily be divided or propagated through cuttings for supplementary plants.
 Propagate from root division during the spring months.
 Divide the little bush into smaller sections and make sure that each section has roots attached to it.

 Cuttings may also be taken in late spring for propagation of additional thyme plants.
 Take your thyme cutting at a node on the stem at a point where the leaves attach.
 This is where the root formations are most viable.
-Remove the lower leaves and then push the cut end into a container of moist soil mix or vermiculite or perlite.
+Remove the lower leaves and then push the cut end into a container of moist soil mix, vermiculite, or perlite.
 Keep the pot in a warm, shaded area and keep slightly damp.

-Useful in potpourris and sachets, as an antiseptic, in wreaths and floral arrangements, as well as in a variety of culinary creations from vinegars to herbal butters, stuffing, soups, breads and teas, this herb is an easy plant to cultivate and propagate and integral to the herb garden.
+Useful in potpourris and sachets, as an antiseptic, in wreaths and floral arrangements, as well as in a variety of culinary creations from vinegar to herbal butter, stuffing, soups, breads, and teas, this herb is an easy plant to cultivate and propagate and integral to the herb garden.